jbellogo/Notes/content/C++.md

+# Pointers
+the value of a pointer is an address.
+Whe. you dereference it, you retrieve the contents of the address.

 # Integers
 There is no type that can handle a 100 digit number, for big numbers you need to represent them as ana array or a string, or a linked list and then write functionality for them.
 Ie write your own type class with its respective properties.